rbagrin/Zelt-Mobile-Test/README.md

 ###### You also should let us know how we can run/test your mobile app, depending on the framework you are using.

+## After completing the challenge, please add some Screen Shots to the repo.
 ## Good luck!